csheehan10/csheehan10.github.io/_pages/about.md

 My research interests include computational-statistical gaps, high-dimensional statistics, and theoretical machine learning.
 In particular, I am currently interested in computational hardness for sampling problems.

+You can contact me at conor dot sheehan at yale dot edu.

 ## Papers
 - **On the Low-Temperature MCMC threshold: the cases of sparse tensor PCA, sparse regression, and a geometric rule**
   [arXiv:2408.00746](https://arxiv.org/abs/2408.00746)